lsiepel/openhab-addons/bundles/org.openhab.binding.zwavejs/README.md

 This binding supports the following types of things:

-- `bridge`: Represents the Z-Wave JS Webservice bridge.
+- `gateway`: Represents the Z-Wave JS Webservice bridge.
 This is required to communicate with the Z-Wave network.
 - `node`: Represents a Z-Wave device (node) in the network.
 Each node can have multiple channels corresponding to its capabilities.

 ## Discovery